-Starting with New Student Orientation 2016, the Office of Student Affairs launched a mobile app which connects students' mobile phones directly to several major components of the School website, including the Student Handbook, Public Safety page, the Policies and Consumer Information page, and the Student Events calendar.
+Starting with New Student Orientation 2016, the Office of Student Affairs launched a mobile app which connected students' mobile phones directly to several major components of the School website, including the Student Handbook, Public Safety page, the Policies and Consumer Information page, and the Student Events calendar.
 Guidebook is accessible to parents and families.
+This app was decommissioned in June 2020.